karldreta/todo-list-Thingamabob/README.md

 ### **💡** Eureka Moment:

 After many attempts of branching out and refactoring my code, I eventually came up with an Idea: I could use `addDataToContainer()` to attach all relevant data (and methods) directly to `projectContainer`, and passed it down through out my code base where each module would reference the data inside `projectContainer`, essentially making the `projectContainer` a sort of memory card (cause its a card, Lol), avoiding duplication and creating consistency throughout the project.
 This approach streamlined my code significantly, eliminating a dozen lines and resolving the inconsistency issue.
 It was a true **Light Bulb** moment.

+Edit: At work, I came up with an Idea to attach the data and methods directly at the class (because that's what it supposed to be, I think), I attached everything at the class/constructor and passed the `Project`, this ensures a more consistent flow of data where each DOM elements would directly reference the `Project`.
+Also, it's no longer necessary to keep the `addDataToContainer`.

 ### Resources: